SAM Coupé: Disk drives

 The SAM originally used Citizen 3.5 inch slimline drives which slotted in below the keyboard to provide front-facing slots.
 Like IDE hard disks, these enclosures contained not just the drives but also the drive controllers, a WD1772-02, with the effect that the SAM could use both drives simultaneously.

-Due to a flaw in the Coupé's design, resetting the machine while a disk was left in a drive would be liable to cause data corruption on that disk, as while RESET is held in, no 8Mhz clock signal is sent to the drive's controllers.
+Due to a flaw in the Coupé's design, resetting the machine while a disk was left in a drive would be liable to cause data corruption on that disk, as while the RESET line is held logic low the ASIC (that generates the 8 Mhz clock) is halted thus no clock signal is sent to the drive's controllers.

 The double density disks used a format of 2 sides, 80 tracks per side and 10 sectors per track, with 512 bytes per sector.
 This gave a total capacity of 800 KB, though the standard directory occupied 20 KB leaving 780 KB free for user files.
 Files were stored in the same structure as MGT's original +D interface, but with additional codes used for SAM Coupé file types.
 The disk encoding (NRZ), encoding strategy (linear angular velocity), and track and sector header formats were compatible with those used on the IBM PC and Atari ST, and programs were available to read FAT formatted disks.